 Decision of tax tribunal

 The Tribunal made it clear that SMP is a statutory right and as such it is not possible to exclude or limit an employees’ entitlement to SMP.
-If an employer wants to include claims for SMP in any settlement agreement they must actually pay the correct amount of SMP to the individual.
+As such, if an employer wants to include claims for SMP in any settlement agreement they must actually pay the correct amount of SMP to the individual.
 In Mrs. Dare’s case NVCS should have clearly stated in the agreement the sum Mrs. Dare was receiving in lieu of her SMP i.e. £8,000.
 Its failure to do so meant it was on the hook for an additional £8,000 on top of the £10,000 it had already paid.

 Important points to remember